hackle/blogger/src/raw/lens-typescript.md

 ``lens.castIf(typeGuard)`` supports navigating through union types safely with type guards.
 In lens / optics terms, this might be the equivalence of prism.

 ## Remember it's mini
-Bear in mind it's mini indeed - there is no support for navigating through arrays, Maps or other complex data types.
+Bear in mind it's mini indeed - there is absolutely no parity with lens proper in Haskell.